DjangoGirls/tutorial/en/python_installation/instructions.md

 ### Windows

 First check whether your computer is running a 32-bit version or a 64-bit version of Windows at https://support.microsoft.com/en-au/kb/827218.
-You can download Python for Windows from the website https://www.python.org/downloads/release/python-351/.
+You can download Python for Windows from the website https://www.python.org/downloads/windows/.
+Click on the "Latest Python 3 Release - Python x.x.x" link.
 If your computer is running a **64-bit** version of Windows, download the **Windows x86-64 executable installer**.
 Otherwise, download the **Windows x86 executable installer**.
 After downloading the installer, you should run it (double-click on it) and follow the instructions there.

 One thing to watch out for: During the installation you will notice a window marked "Setup".
 Make sure you tick the "Add Python 3.5 to PATH" checkbox and click on "Install Now", as shown here: